nikolmichaelidou/project5Ver2/README.md

 The client is:
   * is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
   * is interested in predicting if a cherry tree is healthy or contains powdery mildew.
-### Page 2 : Leaf Visualizer
+### Page 2: Leaf Visualizer
- * The user we will be able to see the average difference between a healthy leaf and a leaf with mildew
+ * The user we will be able to see the average difference between a healthy leaf and a leaf with mildew.
+### Page 3: Mildew Detector
+  *

 <hr>